LISPBUILDER-SDL - Use SDL from Common Lisp

 [Function]

-draw-line-* x0 y0 x1 y1 &key surface color clipping-p => result
+draw-line-* x0 y0 x1 y1 &key surface color clipping aa => result

-Draws a line of color COLOR to the surface SURFACE.
+Draws a line of COLOR to SURFACE.

 Parameters